GALATA TOWER, ONE OF THE ICONS OF ISTANBUL

 The round arched window above the door was the lookout for the soldiers.
 It is a nine-story building after the high ground floor.
 The windows on the cylindrical body are brick-knit circular arches.
 The development of the last two floors just below the cone roof is emphasized by the profiled moldings surrounding the cylindrical body.
 There is a observation balcony with metal ornamented network that surrounds the floor under the cone roof.
 On the lower floor, there are round arches sitting on deep niche piers and brick-knit circular arched windows.

 Today, it is observed that the part of the building up to the third floor has a Genoese character and the other floors have an Ottoman character.
-The building is used today as a museum with exhibition areas.
+The building is used today reestablished as a museum with exhibition areas by Ministry of Culture and Tourism in 2020 and opened to visitors on October 6th,2020, which is Independence Day of Istanbul.

 Things To Do and See

-Galata Tower Museum and surroundings are known for being social activities and a hustling cultural hub in new town that boasts a pile of monuments, experiences, and sights to make your time in Istanbul exceptional.
+Galata Tower Museum vicinity known for being social activities and a hustling cultural hub in new town that boasts a pile of monuments, experiences, and sights to make your time in Istanbul exceptional.
 From ancient monuments to shopping malls and cafes, Galata neighbourhood has it all.
 Explore more for a comprehensive countdown of the essential stops for you to visit and appreciate while you’re here.

 - http://istanbul.gov.tr | Istanbul's Silhouette's: Galata Tower